When is the Harvard Negotiation Institute?

 Discounts may be combined.

-*Above discounts may not be applied to the Harvard Negotiation Intensive: A 2-day Workshop.
+*Above discounts may not be applied to the Harvard Negotiation Intensive: A 2-day Workshop or to the Mediation Workshop.

 A Government Service Rate is available for government officials and employees.
 If you have any questions as to your eligibility, please email us at email@example.com